7 Best Paint Strippers for Wood – Tested, Reviewed & Trusted for Every Type of Surface

 1. Citristrip Paint and Varnish Stripping Gel — Best Eco-Friendly Paint Stripper for Indoor Wood Projects

-Best for: Indoor furniture, trim, doors
+Best For: Indoor furniture, cabinets, trim, doors

-Not ideal for: Thick epoxy or marine coatings
+Not Ideal For: Thick epoxy or marine coatings

 2. Dumond Smart Strip — Best Water-Based Paint Remover for Lead Paint on Wood